saga-project/bliss/test/compliance/Readme.md

       ...

-*All other pbs tests failed with the same error*
+All other pbs tests failed with the same error.